supremeimposter/My-Vault/GATE/Algorithms/Recurrence-Relation/Time Complexity for Recursive Programs.md

 }
 ```

-- In LINE 3, `2 * B(n - 1)` does NOT mean the function is called two times, it means `2` is multiplied to the result of that current recursion, which is just a constant amount of work.
+- In LINE 3, `2 * B(n / 2)` does NOT mean the function is called two times, it means the value `2` is multiplied to the result of that current recursion, which is just a constant amount of work.
 - The equivalent recurrence relation of the code in LINE 3 is,
 $$
 T(n) = T\left( \frac{n}{2} \right) + 1
 $$
+---
 ```c hl:3
 int C(n) {
 	if (n <= 1) return 1;